ebtc-protocol/ebtc/README.md

 The longer the time delay since the last operation, the more the `baseRate` decreases.

-The intent is to throttle large redemptions with higher fees, and to throttle borrowing directly after large redemption volumes.
-The `baseRate` decay over time ensures that the fee for both borrowers and redeemers will “cool down”, while redemptions volumes are low.
+The intent is to throttle large redemptions with higher fees.
+The `baseRate` decay over time ensures that the fee for redeemers will “cool down”, while redemptions volumes are low.

-Furthermore, the fees cannot become smaller than 0.5%, which in the case of redemptions protects the redemption facility from being front-run by arbitrageurs that are faster than the price feed.
+Furthermore, the fees cannot become smaller than 1% (Oracle's maximum deviation threshold), which in the case of redemptions protects the redemption facility from being front-run by arbitrageurs that are faster than the price feed.

 ### Fee decay Implementation